 Many new smartphones have started using USB 3.0 as it offers a 10 times performance increase compared to USB 2.0.

-You can also take advantage of improved power efficiency and additional features like USB streams to leverage data throughput for storage devices
+You can also use improved power efficiency and additional features like USB streams to leverage data throughput for storage devices.

 Smartphones using USB 3.0 generally have dual-mode device connections.